contagon/handbook/handbook/5-general-and-area-leadership.md

 General Officers may have the following responsibilities:

 * Teach and testify of Jesus Christ and His gospel.
-* Serve as members of general Church councils and committees as assigned (see [5.1.3](5-general-and-area-leadership.md#513-general-church-councils-and-committees)).
+* Serve as members of general Church councils and committees as assigned.
 * Fulfill assignments throughout the world to minister to members.
 * Provide guidance for curriculum, programs, and resources for their organizations.
 * Provide guidance to their general organization councils (see the next paragraph).
 * Instruct and support area organization advisers, who serve under the direction of the Area Presidencies (see [5.2.5.1](5-general-and-area-leadership.md#5251-area-organization-advisers)).

 Each general Church organization may have a council to assist the Presidency.
-Members of these councils are called by General Authorities.
-In the United States and Canada, these council members may help orient new stake organization presidencies (see [6.2.1.6](6-stake-leadership.md#6216-stake-organizations-and-programs)).
-Outside of the United States and Canada, area organization advisers may help provide this orientation (see [5.2.5.1](5-general-and-area-leadership.md#5251-area-organization-advisers)).

-### 5.1.3 General Church Councils and Committees

-General Church councils and committees provide leadership and direction for specific parts of the work of salvation and exaltation.
-Examples of these councils and committees are listed below:

-* Priesthood and Family Executive Council
-* Welfare and Self-Reliance Executive Committee
-* Missionary Executive Council
-* Temple and Family History Executive Council

-Members of these councils and committees are assigned by the First Presidency.
-They may include:

-* Members of the Quorum of the Twelve Apostles.
-* General Authority Seventies.
-* Members of the Presiding Bishopric.
-* Members of the Relief Society, Young Women, or Primary General Presidencies.

 ## 5.2 Area Leadership